GanidhuAbey/linear_regression/README.md

 You need to have numpy and matplotlib installed.

-For some reason the plotting feature on matplotlib makes the prediction look really incorrect for some reason (not sure why).
+For some reason the plotting feature on matplotlib makes the prediction look really incorrect (not sure why).